 We can help!
 Our expert Family Vacation Advisors work with you one on one to book vetted accommodations, create a custom itinerary, arrange private tours and guides, and more.
 Click to send us a request >

 There is little shade and no water or other amenities inside the Colosseum.
-Bring hats and sunscreen, as well as water bottles that you can fill beforehand at one of Rome’s many wonderful nasoni (public fountains).
+Book a morning tour if possible and bring hats and sunscreen, as well as water bottles that you can fill beforehand at one of Rome’s many wonderful nasoni (public fountains).
 The site is decidedly not stroller-friendly; a front carrier is a better choice for babies.
 You also won’t be allowed to bring in large bags or backpacks.

-The only way to see the Colosseum’s underground tunnels, where the gladiators prepared for combat and the animals were kept, plus the arena floor and upper tier is by booking a special tour (our Advisor team can help arrange this as well).
+The only way to see the Colosseum’s underground tunnels, where warriors prepared for gladiator fights and the animals were kept, plus the arena floor and upper tier is by booking a special tour (our Advisor team can help arrange this as well).
 Just be aware that this will make for a longer visit with kids, at least three hours.
 With older children it can be a rewarding experience; very young ones may get restless.

 The Colosseum is set apart from most of Rome’s other historic attractions, and you’ll need half a day or more to do it justice, especially if you add the Roman Forum and Palatine Hill (right next door and included with your ticket).
 Trying to squeeze in other big-name sights is a recipe for tired and cranky kids.
 Instead, take your time at the Colosseum and the surrounding ruins, then build in a gelato break and some well-earned relaxation for the rest of the afternoon.

-TIP: If your kids have the stamina, one of our favorite Rome activities, Gladiator School, takes place nearby.
+TIP: If your kids have the stamina, one of the most popular children’s activities in Rome, Gladiator School, takes place nearby.
 Kids don gladiator gear, learn dueling skills and more.
-What a way to drive home the history lesson!
+What a way to drive home an ancient Rome history lesson!